Showing posts with label Other. Show all posts

 Gimme That Joystick!

-The VMAX handles like a wooden wedge, unrealistic.
-Okay, this is an arcade racer and nothing serious but, even so, it's lagging way behind something like Crazy Cars 3, Test Drive, Lotus 2 or Buggy Boy.
+The VMAX handles like a wooden wedge - unrealistic.
+Okay, this is an arcade racer and nothing serious, but even so, it's lagging way behind something like Crazy Cars 3, Test Drive, Lotus 2, or Buggy Boy.
 And by a mile.
 Sadly, it's all too easy to crank up the damage by smashing into the roadside objects when preoccupied with shooting enemy cars.
 Plus, I didn't care for the initially sluggish rate of fire.
 Road Blasters, this stage is not!!

 I learnt that it's good practice to simply rush to the next crime hotspot, ignoring the DOA cars the best you can.
 This is not only quicker but saves lots of potential damage so your game should last longer too.
 Plus, quick racers are awarded upgrades such as a turbo boost and (much needed) faster firing.

 The crime stages are best - we can walk, crouch, leap, and run through (yet another) condemned building.
 The leaping is ace, allows you to explore quicker, and is best when surrounded by henchmen.
-The radar is a huge help and I doubt it would be possible to complete any mission without using it.
+The radar is a huge help, and I doubt it would be possible to complete any mission without using it.
 And learning the map.

-Gun love is why we're here and Techno Cop is superb.
+Gun love is why we're here, and Techno Cop is superb.
 In fact, there are times I forget I'm a policeman and behave more like an escaped psychopath because it's easy to ignore the plan and go about killing everyone.
-Even the odd innocent kid stupidly runs by or when playing outside.
+Even the odd innocent kid stupidly runs by, or when playing outside.
 The death of all victims is bloody and violent as they scream and explode into piles of gloop.
 Gloop with eyes stuck on top.
-Brilliantly brutal and I love it.
+Brilliantly brutal, and I love it.

 You won't believe how cool that is.
 Argh, go on then, here is a screenshot to prove it...